Eden Roc Miami Beach Hotel: Recent history

-The hotel was restored in 1997 by architects Spillis Candela and Partners, and expanded in 2006.
-Marriott International began operating the hotel in 2005 under its Renaissance Hotels & Resorts brand as the Eden Roc Renaissance Miami Beach, under a fifty-year contract.
-However, due to disagreements between Marriott and the owners, which resulted in numerous lawsuits, the hotel left Marriott on July 11, 2013.
+The hotel was restored in 1997 by architects Spillis Candela and Partners.
+In 2005, Marriott International began operating the hotel under its Renaissance Hotels & Resorts brand as the Eden Roc Renaissance Miami Beach, after performing a 200$ Million 18-month renovation and expansion led by Nichols Architects.
+Completed in 2008, the expansion created the new 21-story Ocean Tower, and was awarded for the historic preservation of the hotel.

+Due to disagreements between Marriott and the owners, which resulted in numerous lawsuits, the fifty-year contract was cut short, and the hotel left Marriott on July 11, 2013.

 In 2016, a portion of the hotel, including 206 guest rooms and the hotel's bar and restaurants, was converted to the Nobu Hotel Miami Beach, a "hotel-within-a-hotel".
 The Eden Roc now has 415 remaining rooms.

-Popular culture
+In popular culture

 The musical group Steely Dan mentions "a tower room at Eden Roc" as a symbol of luxury in its song "Brooklyn (Owes the Charmer Under Me)," on the album Can't Buy a Thrill (1972).

 Eden Roc was also featured in back to back episodes of I Love Lucy, entitled "Deep Sea Fishing" and "Desert Island" in 1956.

+The hotel was also a shooting location for the music video to Bailando by Belgian eurodance band Paradisio, with the iconic crest being seen multiple time throughout the video.

+The hotel is shown in an establishing shot for the movie Chef (2014).